Academic Advising - 256-7170

 Special note for International Students

-Waivers will only be accepted if your insurance coverage is based in the United States and the policy must be printed in English.
+Waivers will only be accepted if your insurance coverage has a claims office in the United States and the policy must be written in English.

 Special note for Active Duty Military Students